jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
 I am interested in any topics in or related to theoretical computer science.
 For now, let's say my biggest interest has been in studying <a href="https://itcrypto.github.io/">information-theoretic cryptography</a> using tools from analysis of boolean functions and computational geometry.
-I also like to talk about other fields such as network algorithms, high-performance computing, and computer security, but not as much as I like cryptography.
+I also like to talk about network algorithms, high-performance computing, and computer security, but not as much as I like cryptography.
 </p>

 </font>